-- Speak loudly and clearly.
+- - Speak loudly and clearly.
 Nothing is worse than not being able to hear the trainer - Interact with your audience.
-Don't stand too far away or it will seem like you are afraid of the trainees - Project a positive, friendly attitude.
-Smile and make small talk with the workers before training begins to set a positive.
+Don't stand too far away or • it will seem like you are afraid of the trainees - Project a positive, friendly attitude.
+Smile and make small talk with the workers before training begins to set a positiv - Use sto - Try to a prepare aterial rns.
+Be